Christianity Explained, 6 - Baptism

 It’s a kind of mark for a whole new life as a Christian following Jesus Christ, and a good comparison is a wedding.
 This is a special day that firstly expresses publically before God and people that two people are now getting married; they have already met and will love each other, the wedding day is just expressing the love that is already there.

-Of course a wedding is all about a different romantic love, whereas with God it is a different love, but a similar principle in that we’ve already received salvation from Jesus Christ, and we’re now expressing it to everyone, and committing the rest of our lives to Him.
+Of course, a wedding is all about a different romantic love.
+In contrast, with God, it is a different love, but a similar principle in that we’ve already received salvation from Jesus Christ, and we’re now expressing it to everyone, and committing the rest of our lives to Him.

 Question - What Must You Do Before Being Baptised?